 Getting a brewery sustainability program off the ground doesn’t have to be a major time commitment.
 Assembling a rag-tag “green team” is a great place to start.

 Breweries who have not successfully implemented a water conservation plan can be expected to use upwards of 10 gallons of water to produce 1 gallon of beer.

 Most craft brewery wastewater solutions will require a partnership with the local municipal water treatment facility.
 Here’s how to navigate this crucial relationship.

 Brewers’ spent grain is being used to not only help grow crops and livestock, but to feed the hungry, generate energy, and spin off ancillary businesses.

 For the January/February 2020 The New Brewer, we present our Sustainability issue.
 Sustainability has been on the minds of craft brewers since the earliest days of the industry, even before the term was integrated into common discourse.
 From conserving water to carefully managing wastewater to finding inventive uses for spent grains, this issue takes a look at how your brewery can strive to minimize its impact on the environment.
 Read More

 This issue is brought to you by BSG Craft Brewing

-The new Brewers Association Sustainability Benchmarking Tool can help reduce your utilities cost and identify process inefficiencies in your brewery.
+The BA Sustainability Benchmarking Tool can help reduce your utilities cost and identify process inefficiencies in your brewery.
 Learn how!Read More

 To beneficially reuse a so called waste product, a team from Avery Brewing Company and the city of Boulder, Colo., have partnered up to tackle wastewater.